schoolofcities/urban-data-storytelling/urban-data-storytelling/subjectivity-and-objectivity-in-data/subjectivity-and-objectivity-in-data.md

 We often hear that “data speaks for itself,” but all of us have been swayed by a striking graphic or shocking number far more than the drab table behind it.
 These impressions are always shaped by human choices - collection, classification, analysis, visualization, dissemination.
 Each stage involves forks in the road: some personal (axis scales, colours), others systemic (whose lives are counted, and whose aren’t).
 Nightingale, for instance, placed preventable disease deaths (in blue) on the outermost ring of her diagram - where circumference was the greatest.
 The data didn’t change, but the argument became more forceful.

-Data isn’t useless, but how it’s shaped and wielded matters.
+The way we shape and wield data matters.
 The same figures can support opposing claims.
 That’s why rigour and context are essential whenever we encounter data.

 ## Visual Tricks and Misleading Mathematics